An idle Pixel handset shares 1MB of personal data every 12 hours with Google, iPhone no better: study

-Android smartphones and Apple's iPhone send data to their respective companies every 4 and a half minutes on average, The Irish Times
+Android smartphones and Apple's iPhone send data to their respective companies every 4 and a half minutes on average, The Irish Times reports.

 Data is shared even when you are not actively using your handset.

 The report is based on a study published by Trinity College Dublin's Professor Doug Leith.

 - The new iPhone 13: price, release date, features, and specs

 Although Google handsets allegedly collect more data than iPhones, the two companies seem to have similar data collection practices.

 To be more specific, the study found that an idle Google Pixel smartphone sends 1MB of data every 12 hours, versus 52KB for the iPhone.